TIBCOSoftware/lmi-streambase-adapter/README.md

 ## Step #3: Adding the ULDP output adapter to your flow

-Now right click on project name, and choose Streambase/Refresh Project Typecheck Environment
+Now, right-click on project name, and choose Streambase/Refresh Project Typecheck Environment

 This will load the new Output Adapter class and make it ready for addition to the flow.